DataDog/documentation/content/en/agent/autodiscovery/tag.md

 ### Extract Labels as Tags

-Starting with Agent v6.5+, the Agent can collect Labels for a given container and use them as tags to attached to all data emitted by this container.
+Starting with Agent v6.0+, the Agent can collect Labels for a given container and use them as tags to attach to all data emitted by this container.

 {{< tabs >}}
 {{% tab "Host Agent" %}}